SowmyaBalmuri/UNP-Project_Bi-with-PowerBI_HR-/README.md

 1 Slicers for Departments

-2 Slacked Column chart for Attrition by hourly rate and also for relationship status.
+2 Stacked Column chart for Attrition by hourly rate and also for relationship status.

 3 Slicers for Gender